qubekit/QUBEKit/README.md

 When using custom start and/or end points with bulk commands, the stages are written to the csv file, rather than the terminal.
 If no start point is specified, a new working directory and log file will be created.
 Otherwise, QUBEKit will find the correct directory and log file based on the log string and molecule name.
 This means the **log string cannot be changed when restarting a bulk run**.
+There will however be a clear marker in the log file, indicating when an analysis was restarted.

 Using a similar example as above, two molecules are analysed with DDEC6, then restarted for analysis with DDEC3: